Skip to main content

 • Period selector - This year, last year, all time, specific year, or custom date range

-• Trip Date vs. Booking Date - Choose whether to filter by when the trip takes place or when the deal was confirmed
+• Trip Date vs. Booking Date - Choose whether to filter by when the trip takes place or by the date the Journey was confirmed

 • Zero-margin Services - Toggle to exclude services sold at cost with no markup (see below)